Skip to Content

 This program is available at the Springfield - Leffel Lane location.

-The goal is integration of the conceptual and the technical.
+The goal is integration of the conceptual and technical with a dedication to craftsmanship.
 Students will develop critical and conceptual thinking skills so that they can communicate any idea clearly and powerfully.
 Students will be prepared for the practice of design as a profession and provided the basis for their continued creative, personal and professional growth.
-With a problem-solving, project-based format, students will develop visual communication skills, create a portfolio, explore the integration of type and images through a variety of traditional and computer media and creatively deliver messages responsive to the needs of the client and their target audience.

 The Graphic Design program is a two-year computer intensive learning experience focusing on industry-standard practices.
 Dedicated to keeping up with technological advances affecting the visual arts, the program integrates technology with fine arts sensibility.
 Students with little experience with computers should take special note of the "Academic Preparation" section.